c-okelly/org_to_anki/README.md

 [![Build Status](https://travis-ci.org/c-okelly/org_to_anki.svg?branch=master)](https://travis-ci.org/c-okelly/org_to_anki) [![codecov](https://codecov.io/gh/c-okelly/org_to_anki/branch/master/graph/badge.svg)](https://codecov.io/gh/c-okelly/org_to_anki)

 Python module to convert org or txt files into Anki question decks.
+Also offered as an Add-on for Anki [Lists to Anki](https://ankiweb.net/shared/info/1029306148)

 Provides two command line scripts.
 First is to upload an org or txt files to Anki.
 The second allow quick notetaking and storage.

 Based on [AnkiConnect](https://ankiweb.net/shared/info/2055492159).
 An addon for Anki that provides a HTTP api for Anki.

 ## Contents